 A Brief History of An Dong Market

-The market was built at the end of 1951, but it was officially established and invested in 1954 after more and more people immigrated from the North of Vietnam to settle in the city.
+The market was built at the end of 1951, but it was officially established in 1954 after more and more people immigrated from North Vietnam.
 With the help of the former government, there were more market stalls for the locals to do business.
-At that time, An Dong Market was the busiest fashion market in Saigon (the former name of Ho Chi Minh City), especially in Chinatown.
+An Dong Market was the busiest fashion market in Saigon (the former name of Ho Chi Minh City), especially in Chinatown.
 Until now, this is one of the local markets in Ho Chi Minh City you should not miss.

 What You Can Purchase at An Dong Market

-An Dong is not as popular as Ben Thanh Market or Cho Lon, but it is always busy with the commercial activities of the locals.
-It is famous for items such as dried goods (cashews, shrimp, squid, fish, fruits), fabric, clothes, and shoes.
-On the other hand, if you are a foodie, you will love to check in the street food area of the market.
-Moreover, there are over 2,000 market stalls inside so you are surely excited about wandering around to visit.
+An Dong Market is renowned for dried goods (cashews, shrimp, squid, fish, fruits), fabric, clothes, and shoes.
+Additionally, if you are a foodie, you will love to check in the street food area of the market.
+Moreover, over 2,000 market stalls are inside, so you are undoubtedly excited about visiting.

-In the basement, most products on this floor are home accessories, jewelry, and dried foods.
-There are also many food stalls selling local foods such as broken rice with grilled pork chops, noodle soup, sweet dessert soup (locally known as Che), and refreshing drinks like sugarcane, seasonal fruit smoothies, and pennyworth.
-The items are reasonably priced.
-Ask for the menu to see the prices before ordering.
+Most products on this floor are home accessories, jewelry, and dried foods.
+In the back are local food stalls serving broken rice, noodle soup, sweet dessert soup (locally known as Che), and refreshing drinks like sugarcane, seasonal fruit smoothies, and pennyworth.

-On the ground floor, the shops are most suitable for shopping lovers looking for shoes, handbags, wallets, and hats.
+The shops here are most suitable for shopping lovers looking for shoes, handbags, wallets, and hats.

 Most of the kiosks on the first floor sell clothes such as jackets, jeans, shirts, and dresses.
-A lot of shop owners in Ho Chi Minh City often visit here to update and purchase the latest modern fashion for their boutique shops.
+Many Ho Chi Minh City shop owners often visit here to update the latest fashion for their boutique shops.

-Products of fabric and crafts are sold on the top floor of An Dong.
-The local tailors are regular customers of these kiosks because they always look for beautiful and special fabric samples to use to make for their customers’ clothes such as vests (suits) and Ao dai.
+Fabric and crafts products are sold on the top floor of An Dong.
+The local tailors are regular customers of these kiosks because they always look for beautiful and unique fabric samples to make for their customers’ clothes, such as vests (suits) and Ao dai.
 You can buy the fabrics in meter lengths.
-Prices vary between VND 80,000 – 250,000 a meter.
+Prices vary between VND 80,000 – and 250,000 a meter.

-Besides Ben Thanh Market and Binh Tay Market, An Dong Market in Ho Chi Minh City is one of the local places where you should not miss out on your visit.
-If you are looking for dried foods as souvenirs or clothes, we recommend you give this market a visit.
+Besides Ben Thanh Market and Binh Tay Market, An Dong Market in Ho Chi Minh City is one of the local places you should not miss out on your visit.
+If you are looking for dried foods as souvenirs or clothes, we recommend you visit this market.